9 HIV infection

 Yes.
 Retarded development is common in children with symptomatic HIV infection.
 It may be one of the first clinical signs of HIV encephalopathy, indicating stage 4 disease.

 He has stage 4 HIV infections (i.e. AIDS) with severe immunosuppression.
 Without correct treatment, including antiretroviral therapy, he will probably die within months.

 Case study 4

-A 5-year-old girl, who was infected with HIV following a sexual assault, has been followed for 2 years at an HIV clinic.
-She has remained well until now when she presents with tuberculosis .
-On examination it is noted that she has bilateral parotid enlargement and an itchy papular rash Her CD4 percentage is less than 15%.
+A 5-year-old girl, who was infected with HIV following a sexual assault.
+In spite of stopping her antiretroviral treatment, she has remained well until now when she presents with tuberculosis.
+On examination it is noted that she has bilateral parotid enlargement and an itchy papular rash.
+Her CD4 percentage is less than 15%.
 She is started on TB treatment, followed 2 months later by antiretroviral therapy.
 Soon after beginning the antiretroviral therapy she feels nauseous and has headaches.

 1. What is the importance of bilateral parotid enlargement?

 This is a very common early sign of HIV infection, as is an itchy papular rash.